Wedding Planner Denmark FAQs

 The only way to contact The Danish Family Court office via e-mail is via an agency as we have a different contact route exclusively for agencies.
 We can help reschedule your wedding in Denmark that has been affected by the Coronavirus lockdown, extend a file, or if not during COVID, if you want anything discussed your file, the venue changed, or problems sorting out.

 We can contact the City Halls on the date that they re-open to re-book the canceled ceremonies.

-If your file is already in but not approved, you can request the file be put on hold to give you time to exit the Schengen area, or add a newly longer residency permit or VISA to the file and get married at a later date.
+If your file is already in but not approved, you can request the file be put on hold to give you time to exit the Schengen area, or add a newly more extended residency permit or VISA to the file and get married at a later date.